Cooperbuilt/blog-with-cms/content/posts/2020-12-30-team-building-with-engineering-showcases.md

 1. Developers are curious people - keep them happy by feeding that curiosity
 2. Happy people stay longer 🤯

 I'm a technical lead of an engineering team at a large organization (>1000 engineers).
-I oversee the work of 5 engineers directly and many more indirectly.
 I work with resource strapped teams across the org struggling through common problems.
 We know them well - throughput, efficiency, and developer retention.

 In many of these teams, I see the same issues.
 They start small and strong.
 As they develop chemistry and achieve success, they attract attention.
-That attention and success leads to ambitious roadmaps.
+That attention and success lead to ambitious roadmaps.

 To deliver, they focus on throughput above all else.
 They hire more engineers.
 They lose the identity and connection that made them successful in the first place.
 They work more and more on maintenance rather than new features.

 Talented engineers get bored or frustrated (or both) and leave.
-All that systems knowledge and investment walks out the door and the team is worse off because of it.
+All that systems knowledge and skill walks out the door and the team is worse off because of it.

 There is no way to avoid some of that.
 Teams have to grow.
 Roadmaps have to scale.
 Greenfield work must always convert to maintenance.